kdt-scc/week10/README.md

-This is Kevin playing around
+This is Kevin playing around.

+I just want to make some change.